root-systems/cobuy-meta/README.md

 - in a group, anyone can become a facilitator of a new order
 - facilitator contacts supplier, receives currently available inventory and respective price
-- facilitator creates / updated associated Resource Types for the order, which includes minimum quantities
+- facilitator creates / updates associated Resource Types for the order, which includes minimum quantities
 - facilitator opens order to rest of members
 - members express their Intent to buy goods, including their preference for "tweaking" process
 - order closes, automagic tweaking, reviewed by facilitator